Youtube Ads for 2024 | Types of YouTube Ads and Their Features

 Quarterly, YouTube’s ad revenue is over $7 billion, where on average the individual creators receive between $3–$5 per 1000 views.

-Why should we invest in Youtube Ads?:-
+Why should we invest in Youtube Ads?

 The average age of YouTube users is 15–30 years old, and women outnumber men globally.
 With such a highly valuable user base, along with its immense buying capability, the Youtube platform is considered to be the most influential marketplace in the world.
+Tanishq’s Diwali ads show the power of targeted video campaigns

 Youtube ads reach customers by accurately targeting them based on their needs.
 Therefore, resulting in more conversions along with huge profits.
 In 2020 Apple Inc spent around $ 237.15 million for promoting their product using Youtubes Ads and in return, they made huge profits in the following years.
 That’s how powerful Youtube Ads are.

-How do Youtube Ads work?:-
+How do Youtube Ads work?

 Example:- If a cricket enthusiast watches cricket videos regularly, then the algorithm will automatically detect this information and start to display ads for products like a cricket bat, gloves, and other sports gear.
 Since this user will most likely show an interest in buying these products, companies make an immense profit using Youtube ads.